ibm-cloud-docs/discovery-data/manage-collections.md

 1. Click to open the collection that you want to change.
 1. Click the **Manage data** tab.

     A list of the documents in the collection is displayed.

+    [IBM Cloud]{: tag-ibm-cloud}
     To preview a document in the collection in the advanced document view, click **Preview data**.

 1.  **Optional**: You can change the information that is displayed.